Experience one of the world's most incredible natural displays

 transportation.
 Dive into its history and see how it fits into

-Alaskan culture in modern times during today's excursion.
-You will
+modern Alaskan culture on today's excursion.
+You will meet a team

-meet a team of sled dogs and a knowledgeable musher in Fairbanks.
+of sled dogs and a knowledgeable musher in Fairbanks.
+After

-After learning the terminology and about the dogs and discovering
+learning the terminology and about the dogs and discovering more

-more about the sport's adventurous aspect, you will have the chance
+about the sport's adventurous aspect, you will have the chance to

-at the reins for your hour-long ride along untamed trails.
-The ride
+reins for your hour-long ride along untamed trails.
+Enjoy looks at

-concludes at a cabin, where you can thaw out and enjoy a last look
+at a cabin.
+Here, you can thaw out and enjoy a last look at the

 Tour Conclusion